BEAST04289/Sentinent110/README.md

 ### 🔗 Blockchain Verification
 Every prediction is **timestamped on Story Protocol:**
+*Wall Street analysts delete their bad predictions.
+We can't.
+Every 'BUY' signal is minted as an IP asset on Story Protocol.
+We build a verifiable track record that cannot be faked.*
 - Immutable proof of what we said and when
 - Users can verify our track record
 - No "we never said that" problems